Program Merge Conflict Resolution via Neural Transformers: Dataset

 \section{Dataset}

-To create a dataset for pretraining, we clone all non-fork repositories with more than 20 stars in GitHub that have C, C++, C\#, Python, Java, JavaScript, TypeScript, PHP, Go, and Ruby as their top language.
-The resulting dataset comprises over 64 million source code files.

-The finetuning dataset is mined from over 100 thousand open source software repositories in multiple programming languages with merge conflicts.
-It contains commits from git histories with at least two parents, which resulted in a merge conflict.
+The finetuning dataset is mined from over 100,000 open source software repositories in multiple programming languages with merge conflicts.
+It contains commits from git histories with exactly two parents, which resulted in a merge conflict.
 We replay \texttt{git merge} on the two parents to see if it generates any conflicts.
 Otherwise, we ignore the merge from our dataset.
-We follow \cite{deepmerge} to extract resolution regions---however, we do not restrict ourselves to conflicts with less than 30 lines only.
-Lastly, we extract token-level conflicts (and labels) from line-level conflicts (and resolutions).
+We use the approach introduced by~\citet{Dinella2021} to extract resolution regions---however, we do not restrict ourselves to conflicts with less than 30 lines only.
+Lastly, we extract token-level conflicts and conflict resolution classification labels (introduced in Section \ref{formulation}) from line-level conflicts and resolutions.
 Tab.~\ref{tab:fintuning_dataset} provides a summary of the finetuning dataset.